OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 }
 ```

-## Discovering cells that invoke custom functions
+## Determine which cell invoked your custom function

-Custom funtions also allows you to format ranges, display cached values, and reconcile values using `caller.address`, which makes it possible to discover the cell that invoked a custom function.
-You might use `caller.address` in some of the following scenarios:
+In some cases you'll need to get the address of the cell that invoked your custom function.
+This may be useful in the following types of scenarios:

-- Formatting ranges: Use `caller.address` as the key of the cell to store information in [AsyncStorage](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-runtime#storing-and-accessing-data).
+- Formatting ranges: Use the cell's address as the key to store information in [AsyncStorage](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-runtime#storing-and-accessing-data).
 Then, use [onCalculated](https://docs.microsoft.com/javascript/api/excel/excel.worksheet#oncalculated) in Excel to load the key from `AsyncStorage`.
 - Displaying cached values: If your function is used offline, display stored cached values from `AsyncStorage` using `onCalculated`.
-- Reconciliation: Use `caller.address` to discover an origin cell to help you reconcile where processing is occurring.
+- Reconciliation: Use the cell's address to discover an origin cell to help you reconcile where processing is occurring.

 The information about a cell's address is exposed only if `requiresAddress` is marked as `true` in the function's JSON metadata file.
 The following sample gives an example of this: